WARP-LAB/WARP-GUIDES-WEBPACK/01-webpack-guide-basic/readme.md

 Run webpack and inspect `public/assets/` directory (look for `map` files).
 There are also other source map trypes available, read the docs.

-Set it back to generate inline source maps.
+Set it back to generate inline source maps for now.
+[Read about performance.](https://webpack.js.org/guides/build-performance/#devtool)

 ## Make SCSS build environment aware